Zuehlke/machines-code-people/articles/evangelist-and-chameleon.md

 ---
 # {{page.title}}

-When we encounter obstacles, we have preferred reaction.
-Usually, this preference unconscious, which means that we act without thinking about the impact of our actions.

 Imagine this quite common situation: Somebody, let's call her Andrea, has her preferred tools.
 But now, she is forced to use other tools at work.
-Andrea has four basic options for how she can act in this situation:
+Now, Andrea has a choice: She can either react according to her (probably unconscious) preference, or she can choose her reaction based on what she wants to achieve.
+Here is one way of looking at her possibilities:

 # Possibility 1: The Whiner